The Impact of Dreamachine

 Our major UK wide learning programme, developed in partnership with A New Direction, the British Science Association and UNICEF UK, has already achieved over 75,000 downloads.
 Fusing science with arts, the curriculum is built around the ideas, themes and possibilities explored through Dreamachine: the power of the human mind, our sense of self, how we see the world, and how we connect with others.
 Over 30 accredited lesson plans in Science, Citizenship, and Health and Wellbeing have so far reached over 1 million children and young people.
 Life’s Big Questions, our nationwide interactive children’s survey for ages 7+, brought some of the biggest philosophical questions into thousands of homes and classrooms across the UK.
 In 2023, our resources will be available internationally to ensure that learning remains an integral pillar of the Dreamachine programme as it tours the globe.

 Dreamachine was designed to create emotional connection.
-Like a secular temple, the experience offered a rare space for shared reflection - a safe place for audiences to reconnect with themselves, and each other, in new and surprising ways.
+Like a secular temple, the experience offers a rare space for shared reflection - a safe place for audiences to reconnect with themselves, and each other, in new and surprising ways.
 The opportunity for connection was designed into every part of the audience journey - with creative tools for writing, drawing, reading and conversation.
 During our 2022 tour, over 16,000 people enjoyed our Sensory Tool, a guided platform designed with Holition to help deepen self enquiry and reflection - with 74% reporting a feeling of love, compassion or connection.
 New friendships were formed, new collaborations were developed - people even fell in love.

 Inclusion has been built into the very heart of our design principles, and we have created an experience that has been designed for audiences who normally experience multiple barriers to access arts and culture.
 The programme was developed with extensive focus groups, involving over 2,200 community participants in the prototyping and design of the experience to ensure it was as inclusive and accessible as possible - including for wheelchair users, those who use mobility aids, blind and partially sighted people, deaf and hard of hearing people, and those who are neurodivergent.
-As a result, many participants reported remarkable new experiences that they’d previously never imagined, or thought possible.
+As a result, many participants have reported remarkable new experiences that they’d previously never imagined, or thought possible.

 Many visitors to the Dreamachine described profound emotional responses.
-Our Guardians played a key role in ensuring a positive Dreamachine experience and supporting our audience's journey.
+Our Guardians play a key role in ensuring a positive Dreamachine experience and supporting our audience's journey.
 All 92 of our 2022 Front of House staff were trained in disability awareness, empathy and mental health first aid.
 As a result, one visitor said that the experience had such a positive effect on his mental health that he visited Woolwich Public Market 27 times.
-We received so many positive reports of increased wellbeing that our team at the University of Sussex are now developing a new research programme to explore how the technology underpinning Dreamachine could form novel interventions for mental health conditions, including depression and anxiety.
+We have received so many positive reports of increased wellbeing that our team at the University of Sussex are now developing a new 3 year research programme to explore how the technology underpinning Dreamachine could form novel interventions for mental health conditions, including depression and anxiety.

 "Dreamachine provided a space where I felt safe to explore my perception.
 I felt accepted by others and found acceptance of myself.
 I do not doubt the potential this project holds for transformation on a dramatic scale.
 Don’t underestimate whats been created here.
 It’s beautiful. "